What is wellness? The WHO defines Wellness as:

 - Seek out what you want from life, and the value of choosing your own path.

 Wellness is your overall mental, physical, and social health.
-Paying attention to people and situations that improve or hinder your wellness is a simple question of getting the most out of life.
-Keep an eye on how you’re feeling and make changes when things aren’t working.
+Paying attention to people and situations that improve or hinder your wellness, is how you get the most out of life.
+Keep an eye on how you’re feelings and make changes when things aren’t working.
 Ultimately the goal is to live more, and worry less.